JohnnyDevNull/ng-babylon-template/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) and is designed as a basic template for [BabylonJS](https://www.babylonjs.com/) combined with [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/) in Version 5.x

-The project is setup to use global [SCSS](https://sass-lang.com/) only and [ViewEncapsulation.None](https://angular.io/api/core/ViewEncapsulation).
+The project is setup to use global [SCSS](https://sass-lang.com/) only with [ViewEncapsulation.None](https://angular.io/api/core/ViewEncapsulation) and [ChangeDetectionStrategy.OnPush](https://angular.io/api/core/ChangeDetectionStrategy).

 Feel free to do anything you want with this template.